n301742/TamClone/docs/pdf-processing/zip-code-validation.md

 The service integrates with:

-- OpenPLZ API for German postal codes
+- OpenPLZ API for German and Austrian postal codes
-- Austrian Post API for Austrian postal codes

 ### Caching Mechanism